Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - 75/11 embroidery needle (smaller-sized needles will leave smaller holes, which makes for a better final product!)

 - Thread (check the design for recommendations if purchased.
-If no recommendations, consider 40 wt polyester embroidery thread first)
+If no recommendations, consider 40 wt embroidery thread first.
+Rayon or polyester work well.)

 - FSL digitized design

 Now, for the fun part!
-Here’s how to set up your machine to embroider FSL.
+Here’s how to set up your machine to embroider lace.

 First, place your layer of water-soluble topping on top of the wash-away stabilizer.
 Then, hoop the two layers tautly inside the smallest hoop that will fit your design.
 Smaller hoops work better with dense FSL designs, in my experience.
 (If you’re new to embroidery and hooping, check out some of my embroidery hooping tips and tricks.)
 It’s very important that the stabilizer be tight enough that it doesn’t move when your machine is stitching.